Cheungis/pong/README.md

 # pong

-A simple pong game created using pygame library.
+A simple pong game created using pygame module.
 Created in my first semester of University.

 Built using the Python language.